Review of: Acorns

-- Start Investing With No Money — Acorns doesn’t have a minimum deposit to start using their service.
+- Start Investing With No Money — Acorns doesn’t require a minimum deposit to start using the service.

 - Free for College Students — To attract young savers/investors, Acorns is free to use for any college student for the first four years.

 - Only for "Boosting" Your Savings — Acorns savings amounts aren’t really suited to save the 5% to 20% annually you need to put toward retirement or larger goals.

-- Can Lose Principal — It is possible to lose money with Acorns, though the recommended investments are pretty conservative.
+- Can Lose Principal — It is possible to lose money with Acorns, although the recommended investments are pretty conservative.

-Acorns is a good start if you have little to invest or need a nudge to start investing without affecting your lifestyle, though the monthly deposits are way too small to be considered a serious method for saving towards retirement.
+Acorns is a good start if you have little to invest or need a nudge to start investing without affecting your lifestyle, although the monthly deposits are way too small to be considered a serious method for saving toward retirement.

-Betterment is a better option for larger deposit amounts with lower annual fees, and it offers retirement accounts.
+Betterment is a better option for larger deposit amounts with lower annual fees.
 In response to Acorns’ microsavings service, Betterment has SmartDeposit, automating investing once your bank account is above a specified dollar amount.